scrapinghub/web-poet/docs/intro/overrides.rst

 set of rules than expected.

-This **inclusion**-list approach can be done by importing the Page Objects directly and creating instances of :class:`~.OverrideRule` from it.
-You could also import all of the available :class:`~.OverrideRule` using :meth:`~.PageObjectRegistry.get_overrides` to sift through the list of available rules and manually selecting the rules you need.
+This **inclusion**-list approach can be done by importing the Page Objects directly and creating instances of :class:`~.ApplyRule` from it.
+You could also import all of the available :class:`~.ApplyRule` using :meth:`~.PageObjectRegistry.get_overrides` to sift through the list of available rules and manually selecting the rules you need.

 Most of the time, the needed rules are the ones which uses the Page Objects we're